Rush Limbaugh and another hour of broadcast excellence.

 Is it all back to that red line comment?

-You wonder if the president even regrets ever using those words red line.
+You wonder if the president even regrets ever using those words, red line.

 The red line could haunt him.

-The drawing of the red line.
+It's a drawing of the red line.

-Clearly they had not thought it through.
+Clearly, they had not thought it through.

 He really does not want to do this.

-It's obvious, but it were it not for the red line, I don't think that he would be.
+It's obvious, but were it not for the red line, I don't think that he would be.

 That's Tavis Smiley here.